 to help us manage our accounts and administrative services.

 We may disclose your personal information to the following:

 others involved in your health care, including your referring General Practitioner or other referring service provider, pathology clinics, and specialists outside this medical practice.
 This may occur through referral to other doctors, or in the reports or results returned to us following the referrals;

-other doctors and medical staff, including locums and Registrars on the dermatology or other training programs;
+other doctors and medical staff that work for our business, including locums and Registrars on the dermatology or other training programs;

 our associated entities, including any businesses we engage to assist in running our practice;